RishabBha0428/ML_Topics/README.md

-# Code repo for Udemy Course Hands On Machine Learning
+# Code repo for Hands On Machine Learning

-## Adding to their current code with further info for myself and adding a few notes
+## Compiled

 ## Covers great ML, AI, and DL topics